top of page

 The breakdown of larger plastic items like synthetic fabrics, tires, bottles, bags, and packaging.

-Up to 35% of all microplastics contaminating our oceans originate from washing synthetic textiles in our homes.
+Up to 35% of microplastics polluting our oceans originate from washing synthetic textiles in our homes.

 How does this happen?